How did we help Costa Coffee?

 Once we’d listened carefully to understand Costa’s needs, we set up camp in 15 stores for five days.
 As an independent company, we could integrate with the teams and dip below the surface of everyday store life.

-We looked at how baristas split their time across different types of activity and grouped them into three categories: tasks that directly served customers – like making drinks and taking payments; tasks that indirectly supported customers, like cleaning or restocking; and time spent not working – taking breaks or waiting for customers.
+We looked at how baristas split their time across different types of activity and grouped them into three categories; 1.
+Tasks that directly served customers – like making drinks and taking payments, 2.
+Tasks that indirectly supported customers, like cleaning or restocking, 3.
+Time spent not working – such as taking breaks or waiting for customers.
 We measured over the course of the trading day and across the whole week, using a method called Rated Activity Sampling.
 It illustrates the pace of work in different stores, and it’s a chance to compare benchmark percentages against other companies.